CommunityToolkit/WindowsCommunityToolkit-wiki/Improve-Documentation.md

 ### How does the Doc process work?

-When opening a Pull Request, start by forking this repository.
+When opening a Pull Request, start by forking [Windows Community Toolkit Docs](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs) repository.
 Then, based on the type of change you're making you'll need to create a new branch from either the `master` or `dev` branches:

 If you have a typo or existing document improvement to an already shipped feature, please base your change off of the [Master branch](https://github.com/MicrosoftDocs/WindowsCommunityToolkitDocs/tree/master).
 This will allow us to get the change to the published documentation between releases.